 Policy 3-6: Fully support and advocate for completion of the Bear Mountain Parkway (BMP.)
-If a two-lane extension is decided upon, urge consideration of long-term expansion to four lanes.
+The Town should actively participate in the decision working process to ensure the effectiveness of the final proposed solution.

 - The completed parkway, while it may not be a "silver bullet" that fixes all of Yorktown's transportation problems, will provide an importation regional linkage that better connects Yorktown to the rest of northern Westchester.
 Also, it will turn the Bear Mountain Triangle into an important highway interchange, with increased opportunities for business and economic development.
-And last but not least, it will dramatically improve congestion on Route 202 in Crompond and could help ease congestion on Route 6 as well.
-Congestion on surface streets would be improved whether the connection is in the form or two lanes or four, but a four-lane extension, with double the capacity, would be even more effective in this regard. - Travel on expressways is the preferred for many drivers.
-With the completion of any major roadway connection, not only is traffic congestion on nearby surface roads improved, but the connection often brings in additional regional traffic.
-The two-lane roadway, once built, will soon be unable to handle all the traffic it attracts.
-Thus, it should be designed with the need for an eventual four-lane expansion in mind. - Consistent with the Sustainable Development Study, cooperate with the State to build the connection to the immediate north of the current right-of-way, so as to avoid the wetlands found immediately north of Route 202 in Crompond. - Also consistent with the Sustainable Development Study, explore the possibility of truck traffic on the Bear Mountain Parkway.
+And last but not least, it will dramatically improve congestion on Route 202 in Crompond and could help ease congestion on Route 6 as well. - Travel on expressways is the preferred for many drivers.
+With the completion of any major roadway connection, traffic congestion on nearby surface roads will be improved. - Consistent with the Sustainable Development Study, cooperate with the State to build the connection to the immediate north of the current right-of-way, so as to avoid the wetlands found immediately north of Route 202 in Crompond. - Also consistent with the Sustainable Development Study, explore the possibility of truck traffic on the Bear Mountain Parkway.
 This would likely justify sound attenuation walls in the occasional places where the new parkways abut residential property in Cortlandt and Peekskill.
 In Yorktown, most of the Parkway abuts ridgelines and commercial/industrial zoned property.